(A response to Nash’s comment.)

 If you’re inconsistent and know it, that’s okay.
 I’m a little more worried about people who are wildly inconsistent and don’t know, also known as the entire human population.

-Personally, I’m also less moved by pure novelty than some guys.
+Personally, I’m less moved by pure novelty than some guys.
 Don’t get me wrong, I like novelty, but I don’t automatically lose interest in a chick after nailing her a couple times.
 This obviously depends on personality and other factors too.
 I got overly excited about this girl because our personalities mesh well.